eNMS-automation/eNMS/docs/administration/database.rst

 - ``Fetch Git Configurations and Update Devices``: this feature will retrieve configurations from the git 'configurations' repository and load those into the database for each matching inventory device.
 This is performed automatically when eNMS starts up: the git configurations repository is quietly cloned and loaded into the database.
 This feature allows for manual pulling of updated configurations data.
 - ``Pause and Resume Scheduler``: this feature will pause and resume all scheduler tasks currently waiting to run.
-- ``Reset Job Statuses``: when a service or workflow fails, it is sometimes stuck in a "Running" mode and cannot be executed.
+- ``Reset Service Statuses``: when a service or workflow fails, it is sometimes stuck in a "Running" mode and cannot be executed.
 This button will reset the status of all services and workflows.

 Individual export
 *****************